ZayrexDev/oStella/README.md

 # oStella

-`oStella` is a Java service that fetches osu! data and exposes simple HTTP endpoints for status, multiplayer info, and rendered score images.
+`oStella` is a Java service that fetches osu! data and exposes simple HTTP endpoints for status, multiplayer info, and rendered osu! images.

 It is the backend for [Seira](https://github.com/ZayrexDev/Seira) bot, and also provides a standalone API for other clients to consume.